Paul Components page, mostly Vintage Bicycle Parts

 When I think of Paul CNC'd goodies it brings a smile to my face.
 Paul Component Engineering has highly innovative designs without a super steep price tag.
 Timeless high end Cycling parts designed for function and form.
 They have been at it for roughly 30 years.
 Just the tip of the iceberg at the rate they are going!

 Paul Word Single Speed Rear Hub 32h anodized Silver 32 hole.
 It’s made in Chico California USA.
 The name W.O.R.D. stands for Wacky One-speed Rear Device.
 This hub has (2) cartridge bearings that are adjustable to some extent.
 Fastens with Allen Bolts and Brass washers.
-The aluminum axle is hollow but I wouldn’t recommend using a quick release skewer on a single speed application.
+The aluminum axle is hollow but I wouldn’t recommend using a quick release skewer on a single speed application, that is unless the frame drop-outs are vertical.
+Even then a bolt on axle is the way to go for single speed.
 Takes a 16 tooth or bigger freewheel like White Industries.
-This specific hub is 135mm spacing and designed for a rim brake type hub, not disc brake compatible, no rotor mount.
+This specific hub is 135mm spacing and designed for a rim brake as there isn’t a rotor mount.

 Paul Motolite anodized Silver V-Brake (check price).
 Came off a mid school GT Speed Series Team Box frame complete bike.
 It was not stock, although I believe this brake is a late 90’s part as all the parts that came on the bike looked era correct.
 Plus it was a barn find and hadn’t been out of storage for a long, long time.
 The Kool Stop brake pads that came stock on this linear pull brake were in bad shape, so I threw them away.
 Thought I would use my Redine Titanium BMX frame for a prop!
 One of the great things about Paul brakes are the adjustability.
 Say for example you want to put 20 x 1 3/8″ wheels on a standard 20″ BMX frame.
 Normal V-brake or cantilevers will not be able to reach the tall 1 3/8″ rims put on a pro size frame.
 With the huge range on the Motolite most times it’s enough to make the conversion work.
 If not you can always buy a pair of cantilever Brake Post Extenders.